 Beginning early in life, the child must be accountable for the ways he behaves.
 This also holds for the affectively disturbed child but, because of his lability, he is not ready to assume responsibility, and from his disturbed behavior it is evident that he is not able to do so.
-Therefore, it is necessary that the demand to assume responsibility be made of him in the therapeutic situation and that he be emotionally supported to accept full responsibility for his choices and actions.
+Therefore, it is necessary that the demand to assume responsibility be made of him/her in the therapeutic situation, and that he/she be emotionally supported to accept full responsibility for his/her choices and actions.

-As already mentioned, responsibility is closely related to the word "answer" (or "response").
+As mentioned, responsibility is closely related to the word "answer" (or "response").
 "By describing a human being as responsibility, one is viewing him as an answering being" (25, 47).
-This implies that a person's life is not a search for answers but rather that his life itself is an answer to each situation within which he finds himself.
+This implies that a person's life is not a search for answers, but rather that his/her life itself is an answer to each situation within which he/she finds him/herself.
 According to Frankl (8, 93), a person can give an answer to life only "if he behaves responsibly toward himself".
-Also, life has a character of setting demands and a person must answer them.
-Through pedotherapy, the affectively disturbed child's responsibility for his life task has to be awakened.
+Also, life has a character of setting demands, and a person must answer them.
+Through pedotherapy, the affectively disturbed child's responsibility for his/her life task must be awakened.
 Consequently, for Schoeman (25, 48), responsibility is recognizing and accepting one's life task as a mandate.
 "Each person has his particular task and calling in life; each person needs to fulfill a concrete responsibility" (8, 92).

-In the pedotherapeutic situation, the affectively disturbed child must progressively be offered the possibility to accept the consequences of his own choices and actions.
-He also must be expected increasingly to accept responsibility for his role in establishing the pedotherapeutic relationship so that eventually, as an adult, he will accept responsibility for all of his relationships (10, 17).
+In the pedotherapeutic situation, the affectively disturbed child must progressively be offered the possibility to accept the consequences of his/her own choices and actions.
+He/she also must be expected to increasingly accept responsibility for his/her role in establishing the pedotherapeutic relationship so that eventually, as an adult, he/she will accept responsibility for his/her relationships (10, 17).